ftrotter/not_pointless/docs/DeploymentChecklist.md

 ### 1. Secrets Management
 - [ ] No secrets in version control (apprunner.yaml, code, or documentation)
 - [ ] No secrets in environment variables (using Secrets Manager instead)
-- [ ] SECRET_KEY configured in AWS App Runner console, not in apprunner.yaml
+- [ ] SECRET_KEY properly configured in AWS Secrets Manager for production
 - [ ] IAM permissions follow least privilege principle
 - [ ] Database credentials properly secured in AWS Secrets Manager